riandesign/AngularJS-Simple-SPA/README.md

 ## Purpose

-It is just a simple example of using AngularJS to develop a SPA (Single Page Application).
+It is just a simple example of how to use AngularJS to develop a SPA (Single Page Application).